Come and get your fixNavigation

 Homeowners, who are faced with the threat of losing their home due to delinquency in the payment of mortgage, but who still hope to save themselves from the negative effects a foreclosure will make on their credit rating, may resort to either a short sale or, the now becoming popular, deed in lieu of foreclosure.

 In the deed in lieu of foreclosure arrangement, a homeowner is still bound to lose ownership of his or her property; the homeowner’s financial incapability causes him or her to surrender his or her property to the lender in exchange of the cancellation of the loan.
 This arrangement also does away with the necessity of filing for a foreclosure proceeding, saving both lender and loaner from the inconveniences and fees associated with it.
+If you are facing foreclosure, make sure to contact a Cedar Rapids foreclosure defense lawyer today to learn more about your options.

 Prior to the actual acceptance of the deed in lieu of foreclosure, however, the loaner may be required to put his/her property on the market, usually for a duration of three months (there are instances, though, when property owner is simply asked to turn over the deed/title to the lender).
 If asked to sell his/her own house, this is because lenders would, as much as possible, prefer not to incur costs associated with maintaining and selling it.